A walk in the fresh air and a brief encounter set me thinking about smells.

 On the opposite side of the scale, once in a while in the

-grocery store I’ll push my cart past the “old man smell” as a senior gentleman
+grocery store I’ll push my cart past as a gentleman

 walks, slowly adding Campbells soup to his cart of single items.
 Not really